ronhombre/KyberKotlin/README.md

 Although CRYSTALS-Kyber is Public Domain, this implementation is created through Hard Work by its Contributors.
 Thus, the APACHE LICENSE v2.0 has been chosen.

-## Changelog

-### v0.3.1-standard

-* Branchless code where it mattered.

-### v0.3.0-standard

-* Convert KyberEncryptionKey, KyberDecryptionKey, KyberEncapsulationKey, KyberDecapsulationKey, and KyberCipherText to HEX, BASE64, and BYTES vice-versa.
-* Reverted SecureRandom update. #4d08b5f4
-* Added tests for conversions.
-* KyberEncryptionKey, KyberDecryptionKey, KyberEncapsulationKey, KyberDecapsulationKey, and KyberCipherText all have the fullbytes attribute or getFullBytes() for Java.
-* Moved interfaces to their own folder to clean up src directory.
-* New KyberParameter fields.
-* The standard branch is now a version.

-### v0.2.6
-* Improved library encapsulation.
-Hidden internal functions.
-* Sealed interfaces.
-* Properly set constant values as Inlines.

-### v0.2.5
-* Use native SecureRandom() for JVM.
-* Added JVM-specific Benchmarks.
-* Made Key Generation static.
-No need to instantiate.
-* Compiled with Java 1.8.
-* Made KeyAgreement.kt and KyberKeyPairGenerator.kt internal.
-* Added KDocs for KeyAgreement.
-* Updated benchmarks.

-### v0.2.4

-* Cleaned up and formatted code.
-* Optimized minor code.
-* Made KyberParameter the central basis for the lengths of ciphertext, encaps key, and decaps key.
-* Gradle jvmJar.
-* Added warning for use of internal/SecureRandom.

-### v0.2.3

-* Cleaned up code.
-* Added exceptions for encapsulation and decapsulation.

-### v0.2.2

-* Added parameter values for lengths of cipher, encaps key, and decaps key.
-* Added copyright notices.

-### v0.2.1

-* Code optimizations.
-* Benchmarks are added.
-* Reorganized Generators.

-### v0.2.0

-* Encapsulation and Decapsulation succeeds.
-* New test cases for algorithms.
-* Removed old code based from kyberJCE.

-### v0.1.0

-* Preparing for transition to debasing from kyberJCE.
-* New codes directly derived from FIPS 203 ipd.
-* NTT Zetas generator.
-* Inverse EXP generator.
-* Kotlin Multiplatform capabilities.

-### v0.0.1

-* It's working a little.
-Based on kyberJCE.